> solutions / web3

 what we operate 24/7

-After handoff the pager lives with us.
-Coverage tuned for validators and rollups:
+After handoff the pager lives with us, and we tune the coverage for validators and rollups:

 • Signing observability: any missed block triggers Sev-2, two in a row triggers Sev-1.